-HIV Symptoms that are Shared With Other Conditions
+HIV Symptoms that are Shared with Other Conditions

 HIV (Human Immunodeficiency Virus) is a viral infection with non-specific symptoms that are seen also in other health conditions.
 Therefore, we cannot depend on symptoms alone to diagnose HIV infection which depends only on tests specific for this virus.
 HIV attacks the immune system, specifically targeting CD4 cells, which play a vital role in fighting off infections.
-In this article, we explore HIV symptoms that can overlap with other health issues and how to diagnose the infection correctly.

 HIV symptoms